Wednesday, 30 December 2020

 "I see You of boundless form on every side with many arms, stomachs, mouths and eyes; neither the end nor the middle, nor also the beginning do I see, O Lord of the universe, O Cosmic Form."

-"I see You with the diadem, the club and the discuss, a mass of radiance shining everywhere, very hard to look at, blazing all round like burning fire and the sun, and immeasurable".
+"I see You with the diadem, the club and the discus, a mass of radiance shining everywhere, very hard to look at, blazing all round like burning fire and the sun, and immeasurable".

 "You are the Imperishable, the Supreme Being, worthy to be known.
 You are the great treasure-house of this universe.
 You are the imperishable protector of the eternal Dharma (goodness/righteousness); You are the Primal person, I deem".